-Alumni, former students and staff, current and prospective supporters
+Alumni, former students, former staff, current and prospective supporters

 Birmingham City University (BCU) values our alumni and supporters, and this privacy notice explains how BCU collects, uses and shares your personal data, and your rights in relation to the personal data we hold.
 Please note this notice is a shortened version, view a full copy of the privacy notice.

 This notice concerns our processing of personal data of our alumni including former students and staff as well as current and prospective supporters (‘you’, ‘your’).
 We want to stay in touch with you and develop the relationship we have with you.
 We will respect any personal data you share with us and keep it safe.